Jack Parsons: Death: 1952

 Both Wolfe and Smith suggested that Parsons' death had been suicide, stating that he had suffered from depression for some time.
 Others theorized that the explosion was an assassination planned by Howard Hughes in response to Parsons' suspected theft of Hughes Aircraft Company documents.
 Cameron became convinced that Parsons had been murdered — either by police officers seeking vengeance for his role in the conviction of Earl Kynette or by anti-Zionists opposed to his work for Israel.
 One of Cameron's friends, the artist Renate Druks, later stated her belief that Parsons had died in a rite designed to create a homunculus.
 His death has never been definitively explained.

 The immediate aftermath of the explosion attracted the interest of the U.S. media, making headline news in the Los Angeles Times.
 These initial reports focused on Parsons' prominence in rocketry but neglected to mention his occult interests.
 When asked for comment, Aerojet secretary-treasurer T.E.
 Beehan said that Parsons "liked to wander, but he was one of the top men in the field".
 Within a few days, journalists had discovered his involvement in Thelema and emphasized this in their reports.

 A private prayer service was held for Parsons at the funeral home where his body was cremated.
 Cameron scattered his ashes in the Mojave Desert, before burning most of his possessions.
 She later tried to perform astral projection to commune with him.
-The O.T.O. also held a memorial service—with attendees including Helen and Sara—at which Smith led the Gnostic Mass.
+O.T.O. also held a memorial service—with attendees including Helen and Sara—at which Smith led the Gnostic Mass.